FAQ | recommended

 not something that will be completed during the interview.
 However,

-adult student should feel that his or her goals and needs will
+advanced student should feel that his or her goals and needs will

 Communication is extremely important: use the interview to get